Brqje/EngInventory/README.md

 - Modified categorization string search patterns
 - Added over 200 items to specifically categorize (default override)

 **Difference examples**, the general idea is that consumables which share buff slots or cooldowns, should be grouped.
-The same applies to tokens.
+The same applies to tokens and class items.

 **Rogue**